neo256-star/chess01/README.md

 # chess01
-Please edit
+Please edit only if you know what you're doing

+I'm not very good at this

-Not creating a UI
+PS : not intending to create a UI